 The function that indicates that someone wants to move on to the next topic (that everyone has a right to use) is a widely used function alongside the reactions.
 Sometimes someone only interrupts with a reaction only to agree with another person, and the speaker is not actually interrupted, rather, getting consent of the others.
 In the last few times I have increasingly used this function to bring up my own questions.
 It offers the opportunity to specifically address things that have just happened in your own company, something like that can't be asked generally.
-We also enter measures at the end.
+We also create our action items at the end.

 Added value through the use of Echometer